-In this extended review, we will take a detailed look at this safety razor which includes the packaging, specs, and shaving experience.
+This extended review will take a detailed look at this safety razor, including the packaging, specs, and shaving experience.

-The aim for today is to not only provide you with our feedback but also to give you all the important information to determine if the DE89 is the right safety razor for you.
+Today’s aim is to provide you with our feedback and give you all the essential information to determine if the DE89 is the right safety razor for you.

 Review Notes: We paid for the Edwin Jagger DE89 out-of-pocket.
 This is not a paid review.
 This post contains affiliate links.
 Tools of Men is independently owned and operated.
 Edwin Jagger is not aware of this post prior to publication.

-Compared to other safety razors, Edwin Jagger does a standout job with the packaging and presentation of the DE89 – making it a great gift for yourself or someone else.
+Compared to other safety razors, Edwin Jagger does a standout job with the packaging and presentation of the DE89 – making it an excellent gift for yourself or someone else.

-Additionally, a paper insert was added to protect the blade mount and cap from damaging one another:
+Additionally, we added a a paper insert to protect the blade mount and cap from damaging one another: